j3k2/cello/README.md

 # Cello
-Cello is a full-stack Trello clone built with Postgres, NodeJS, and React.
+Cello is a full-stack Trello clone built with Postgres, Node.js, and React.

 Features:
 - Includes drag and drop lists and inline editing features of Trello